 There have been numerous discussions with regards to the failures of the education system in Tanzania.
-The discussion has centered on whether or not the education system is meeting its goals of educating the Tanzanian youth.
+The discussion have centered on whether or not the education system is meeting its goals of educating the Tanzanian youth.
 TWAWEZA’s data (2011-2012) from cross-sectional studies in over 38 districts of the Tanzanian education system raises some of the issues and difficulties facing the system.
 Access the report here.
 Findings from these studies paint a gleam picture.
 At the primary school level, majority of our children are not learning and not acquiring practical and problem-solving skills needed to be successful in life and for post primary education.
 The skills gap is much bigger between rural and urban primary schools.
 This skill gap has created a rural-urban divide on how children access quality education in Tanzania.

 Background of the Education System in Tanzania

 Tanzania has a K-13 education system.
 It starts with the kindergarten level for one year, the primary level for seven years, the secondary school level for four years, and the advanced secondary school level for two years.
 Currently, there is a multifaceted primary school education in Tanzania composed of English Medium Schools (the very minority) from political and affluent families and those attending regular primary education (the majority).
-And Within the regular education system, the facility and staffing quality differences between the schools in rural areas and those in urban areas are quite staggering.
+And Within the regular education system, the facility and staffing quality differences between schools in rural areas and those in urban areas are quite staggering.

 Those attending regular primary schools in rural areas normally lack books, teaching aids, and are schooled in dilapidated teaching environment.
 Furthermore, they have teachers who are ill-prepared to teach the courses that are assigned to them to teach.
-Furthermore, there are no professional development opportunity for the teachers to engage in professional development.
-Professional development activities that will enhance proficiency in their teaching, learning methods, in the medium of instruction, and finally mastery of content.
+Furthermore, there are no professional development opportunity for the teachers to engage in professional learning and development.
+Professional development activities that will enhance proficiency in their teaching, teaching methods, in the medium of instruction, and finally mastery of content.